Stabler Arena – Lehigh Mountain Hawks

 The price of a ticket to a game is either $5 or $26.50 plus a service fee.
 The $5 ticket price point is almost a steal for basketball at this level and one of the best bargains you will find in the Patriot League.
 The price of concessions is also extremely reasonable and there is no fee for parking in the arena’s lot.

 Stabler Arena earns a point for the oversized numbers that mark each entrance to the seating section.
 The number font reminds me of the ones at the old Giant Stadium that captured my fancy as a youth.

 Stabler Arena earns a second point for $5 tickets, a price almost unheard of at this level of basketball.
 If you are with someone who isn’t the biggest basketball fan, it is not a bad way of getting them to the game without hurting your wallet.

 I am somewhat perplexed by the Stabler Arena.
-The building is an example of 1970s architect and aesthetics that have not aged as well as other arenas built before it; then again, the ticket and concession prices are extremely affordable and the vantage points from the seats are top notch.
+The building is an example of 1970s architecture and aesthetics that have not aged as well as other arenas built before it; then again, the ticket and concession prices are extremely affordable and the vantage points from the seats are top-notch.
 Add to the scenic mountain view and the quaint main street of Hellertown and you have a top destination that offers a lot of bang for your buck.